Melanoma at a glance

 Skin cancers develop when sun exposure or other factors damage the DNA (deoxyribonucleic acid) of skin cells.
 The damage causes mutations or genetic defects that result in rampant cell growth and the formation of tumors in the melanocytes.

 Melanoma can develop anywhere on the body.
 But it usually starts in places that have been most exposed to the sun or tanning lamps.
 In men, most cases start on the trunk (the chest or back).
 In women, most cases begin on the legs.
-Melanoma also commonly occurs on the neck and face.
+This cancer also commonly occurs on the neck and face.

 Risks of melanoma skin cancer